vkumxr/vkumxr.github.io/_posts/2026-03-10-thundercipher-ctf-writeup.md

 ---
-title: "ThunderCipher CTF – Easy Cipher Writeup"
+title: "ThunderCipher CTF Writeup"
 date: 2026-03-10
-categories: [CTF, Cryptography]
+categories: [CTF]
-tags: [base64, beginner, thundercipher]
+tags: [thundercipher, cryptography, osint, forensics, web, reverse]
 ---

+## Introduction

+This post contains my writeups for several challenges from the **ThunderCipher CTF**.
+The challenges covered multiple domains including **Cryptography, OSINT, Web Exploitation, Forensics, Hardware Analysis, and Binary Signal Analysis**.

+---

+# 1. Easy Cipher

 ## Challenge Overview

-This challenge provided only a ciphertext string without any additional files.
+The challenge provided only a ciphertext string without any additional files.

 From its structure, it appeared to be an encoded string rather than encrypted data.

----

 ## Analysis

-When analyzing the string, the character pattern suggested **Base64 encoding**.

-Characteristics observed:
+The string contained:

-- Only letters and numbers
+- Uppercase and lowercase letters
-- Standard Base64 character set
-- Structured encoding format
+- Numbers

-This strongly indicated that the text was encoded using Base64.

----
+- A structure typical of encoded text

+This pattern suggested **Base64 encoding**, which is commonly used in beginner cryptography challenges.

-## Decoding
+## Solution

-To decode the string, I used **CyberChef**.
+I used **CyberChef** to decode the string using the Base64 decode function.

 Steps:

 1. Open CyberChef
-2. Use the **From Base64** operation
-3. Paste the encoded string
+2. Paste the ciphertext
-4. Decode
+3. Apply **From Base64**

-The decoding process immediately revealed the hidden flag.
+The decoding immediately revealed the flag.

----

 ## Flag
-ThunderCipher{34sy_b4s3}

----

-## Conclusion

-This was a beginner-friendly cryptography challenge that focused on recognizing common encoding techniques.
-Base64 encoding is frequently used in CTF challenges and can usually be identified by its character patterns.